Living in Namibia

 Where will I buy groceries and do other shopping in Namibia?

 "Best store is Spar Lifestyle beyond the Maerua Mall.
 They carry a lot of imported products and have a great bakery.
 Best meats can be gotten at Food Lovers Market near the Grove Mall.
 Best bakery is in a Puma station on Nelson Mandela (Eros), called EAT.
-Very nice bio/organic market every Sunday in Klein Windhoek across from Wilde Ende on Uhland /Kenneth Kaunda street (8-12 am)," commented one expat living in Windhoek, Namibia.
+Very nice bio/organic market every Sunday in Klein Windhoek across from Wilde Ende on Uhland /Kenneth Kaunda street (8-12 am)," said one expat.

 What are the visa & residency requirements in Namibia?